-- c.
+- a.
+Agricultural, Rural Lands and Resource Zones.
+These standards do not apply to the raising and keeping of animals in: (1) Agricultural zones: Limited Agricultural (A), Planned Agricultural (PA), and Agricultural Grazing (AG); and, (2) Rural Lands zones (RL); and (3) Resource zones: Forest Resources (FR), and Timber Production (TPZ). - b.
+Educational Projects.
+Animal Husbandry Projects shall be exempt from the requirements of Subsection C (Animal Keeping in Residential Zones), below, provided the applicable animal husbandry project protocols are followed, and the animals shall be maintained in a healthy and sanitary manner that does not violate any section of the State of California Penal Code or Title 6 (Animals) of the County Code of Ordinances. - c.
 Working Animals.
-Livestock guardian or herding dogs shall be exempt from the commercial kennel requirements and managed in accordance with Title 6 of County Code. - d.
+Livestock guardian or herding dogs shall be exempt from the commercial kennel requirements and managed in accordance with Title 6 (Animals) of County Code of Ordinances. - d.
 Legal Nonconforming Animal Keeping.
-Where an existing use involves the keeping of animals, then the number of animals, types of animals, minimum lot area for animals, or other standards for the keeping of animals not in conformance with the zone in which they are located, may be continued until the owner or occupant removes them. for a continuous period of five years or more.
+Where an existing use involves the keeping of animals, then the number of animals, types of animals, minimum lot area for animals, or other standards for the keeping of animals not in conformance with the zone in which they are located, may be continued until the owner or occupant removes them.

-B. Definitions Applicable to 17.40.080.
+B. Definitions Applicable to 130.40.080 (Animal Raising and Keeping).

 - 1. Animal Raising and Keeping.
 The keeping, feeding or raising of animals as a commercial agricultural venture, avocation, hobby or school project, including the processing of products or byproducts.
 This use is allowed either as a primary use or as subordinate and accessory to a compatible residential use. - 2.
 Animal Husbandry Project.
 The raising of farm or game animals such as cattle, horses, goats, sheep, hogs, chickens, rabbits, birds, as a school, 4-H, Grange, or FFA project conducted by students through the twelfth grade and under the direct supervision of a qualified, responsible adult advisor or instructor. - 3.
 Animals, Large.
 Large animals include, but are not limited to, cattle, horses, mules, ostrich, swine, llamas, and/or similar livestock. - 4.
 Animals, Medium.
 Medium animals include, but are not limited to, sheep, goats, emu, alpaca, turkeys, and donkeys. - 5.
 Animals, Small.
-Small animals include, but are not limited to, rabbits, ducks, chickens, fowl, bees, and worms. - 6.
-Apiaries, Commercial.
+Small animals include, but are not limited to, rabbits, ducks, chickens, fowl, bees, and worms.

+6. Apiaries, Commercial.
 Any place where 50 or more colonies or hives of bees are kept.
-(See County Code Title 6, Chapter 6.48)
+(See Title 6 (Animals), Chapter 6.44 (Apiaries and Beekeeping) of the County Code of Ordinances.